Student Handbook

 Overview

+Saint Joan Antida High School exists to fulfill its Mission and Vision.
+For that to happen, a set of school policies and procedures have been developed to best ensure the school, the students, and families have clarity in the expectations of ways and means of our behaviors, interactions, and communication.
+Saint Joan Antida High School, in its mission, shall work with students and families, and students and families are expected to work with Saint Joan Antida High School.
 Saint Joan Antida High School promotes a culture of caring and mutual respect within a diverse community.
-The goal of Saint Joan Antida High School’s behavioral and disciplinary guidelines and policies is to carry out the SJA philosophy of developing young women in the light of sound Catholic principles.
+The goal of Saint Joan Antida High School’s policies is to carry out the SJA philosophy of developing young women in the light of sound Catholic principles.
 The rules and regulations of the school are designed to:

 The school will not allow disruptive or other misbehavior and will take corrective action as required.
 All school personnel have the responsibility to uphold behavioral standards and take corrective action in accordance with the policies of the school.
 SJAHS reserves the right to interpret and implement this policy at its sole discretion.